-Hakata ramen is a famous Japanese dish named after Hakata, a district located in the city of Fukuoka prefecture, Japan where it was first created.
+The dish is named after Hakata, a district located in the city of Fukuoka prefecture, Japan where it was first created.

-The traditional hakata ramen requires to be cooked overnight for its authentic flavour.
+Traditional hakata ramen needs to be cooked overnight for its authentic flavour.
 Broth once made can be stored in an airtight container and refrigerated for around 3 days.
-If frozen, the broth can be used for up to 3months.
+If frozen, the broth can be used for up to 3 months.

 For the broth: